Typhoon Nangka (2015)

-Typhoon Nangka was a large and powerful tropical cyclone that impacted central Japan in mid-July 2015.
+Typhoon Nangka (Note: The name Nangka (Malay: nangka, [ˈnaŋ.ka]) was contributed by Malaysia and means jackfruit (Artocarpus heterophyllus) in Malay.) was a large and powerful tropical cyclone that impacted central Japan in mid-July 2015.
 Nangka started its long-living journey as a tropical disturbance over the Marshall Islands and west of the International Dateline, becoming the eleventh named storm of the annual typhoon season on July 3.
 It quickly intensified while moving to the west-northwest, attaining typhoon status on July 6.
 Nangka moved through the Northern Marianas Islands, passing directly over the uninhabited island of Alamagan.
 Shortly thereafter, the typhoon attained peak winds; the Japan Meteorological Agency (JMA) estimated 10‑minute sustained winds of 185 km/h (115 mph), while the unofficial Joint Typhoon Warning Center (JTWC) estimated 1‑minute winds of 250 km/h (155 mph), making it a super typhoon.
 Nangka later weakened as it curved to the north, moving across central Japan on July 16 as a minimal typhoon.
 The storm weakened soon after, dissipating in the Sea of Japan on July 18.

 The storm first affected the Marshall Islands, bringing strong winds to the capital Majuro.
 Half of the city lost power, and several boats were sunk.
 Minimal effects were reported in the Northern Marianas Islands, and later the storm's flow enhanced the monsoon over the Philippines.
 Effects were worst in Japan, where rainfall reached 740 mm in Kamikitayama, Nara Prefecture.
 Total damage across the Kansai region reached ¥18 billion (US$145 million).
 Nangka killed two people in Japan, injured 55, and damaged or flooded 220 houses.